BezTTTT/aidoc/readme.txt

 pip install bcrypt
 pip install pandas
 pip install openpyxl
+pip install 'uvicorn[standard]'
+pip install "fastapi[standard]"
+pip install tensorflow (or pip install tensorflow[and-cuda] if you want to use a GPU)

 (you may upgrade the package using this line) pip install --upgrade Flask, mysql-connector-python tensorflow pillow opencv-python python-dateutil PyPDF2 reportlab line-bot-sdk bcrypt pandas openpyxl